SIE (file format): A vendor interest group, not a standards organisation

 As a vendor interest group SIE is not bound to the statements of neutrality against proprietary solutions of regular standards organisations.
 That makes the SIE specification also include implementation instruction layer that is not possible in official standards organisations work.
 The implementation instruction layer has helped a lot in limiting dialects and makes certain the information interchange work in practice.
-Beside the vendors are members this is a key of the huge implementation rate in the Swedish domestic market.
+This is a key to the huge implementation rate in the Swedish domestic market.

 International aspect

-The file format was originally developed for the Swedish market only, and the record tags in the file format was given Swedish names.
+The file format was originally developed for the Swedish market only, and the record tags in the file format were given Swedish names.

-To overcome that a revised and XML-based version of the file format (SIE 5) was released in 2018.
+To overcome that, a revised and XML-based version of the file format (SIE 5) was released in 2018.
 The new file format has however not yet replaced the older file formats.